iamsabbirsobhani/iamsabbirsobhani/README.md

 -->
 # Hey there!👋🏼

-I'm Sabbir Sobhani, an independent software engineer who loves to create and share useful content about computer science and the web.
+I'm Sobhani, an independent software engineer who loves to create and share useful content about computer science and the web.
 When I'm not writing code (which is rare because I have no life whatsoever!), you'll find me reading books, exploring new things, and listening to music.

 ```javascript
 const meNskills = {